openshift/enhancements/enhancements/machine-api/short-circuiting-backoff.md

 ## Proposal

-We propose modifying the MachineHealthCheck CRD to support a FailedNodeStartupTimeout, this is the time period which controls remediation of a machine that enters the `Failed` state.
+We propose modifying the MachineHealthCheck CRD to support a failed node startup timeout.
+This timeout defines the period after which a `Failed` machine will be remediated by the MachineHealthCheck.

 ### User Stories